 Oil and Natural Gas Acquisitions and Capital Expenditures.
 Most of our capital expenditures are discretionary and directed toward future growth.
 Our decision to increase our oil and natural gas reserves through acquisitions or through drilling depends on the prevailing or expected market conditions, potential return on investment, future drilling potential and opportunities to obtain financing under the circumstances involved, all of which provide us with a large degree of flexibility in deciding when and if to incur these costs.
-We drilled 41 wells (10.84 net wells) in the first quarter of 2006 compared to 26 wells (8.84 net wells) in the first quarter of 2005.
-Our total capital expenditures for oil and natural gas exploration and acquisitions in the first quarter of 2006 totaled \$49.8 million.
-Based on current prices, we plan to drill an estimated 235 wells in 2006 and estimate our total capital expenditures for oil and natural gas exploration and acquisitions to be approximately \$240.0 million excluding the \$32.4 million to be paid in the acquisition of certain oil and natural gas properties from a group of private entities in the second quarter of 2006.
-Whether we are able to drill the full number of wells we are planning on drilling rigs, the weather and the efforts of outside industry partners.
+We drilled 103 wells (38.65 net wells) in the first six months of 2006 compared to 83 wells (28.61 net wells) in the first six months of 2005.
+Our total capital expenditures for oil and natural gas exploration and acquisitions in the first six months of 2006 totaled \$135.5 million.
+Based on current prices, we plan to drill an estimated 235 wells in 2006 and estimate our total capital expenditures for oil and natural gas exploration and acquisitions to be approximately \$240.0 million excluding the \$32.4 million paid in the acquisition of certain oil and natural gas properties from a group of private entities in the second quarter of 2006.
+Whether we are able to drill the full number of wells we are planning on drilling is dependent on a number of factors, many of which are beyond our control and include the availability of drilling rigs, the cost to drill wells, the weather and the efforts of outside industry partners.